uyth/nav_it/README.md

 ### Using the compiled jar

-The jar uses strings as arguments and validates them as national ids.
+The jar uses strings as arguments and validates them as National IDs.
  To use the jar in the terminal, locate the directory of `validator.jar` and use the command

     java -jar validator.jar arg1 arg2 ...

-where `arg1, arg2, ...` are the national ids that you want to validate.
+where `arg1, arg2, ...` are the National IDs that you want to validate.

 ## Intervjuspørsmål